bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 # Configuring Wallet Buttons

 This article explains how to add wallet buttons to the Product Detail Page, or _PDP_.
-By default, wallet buttons are supported only by new stores using Cornerstone 6.7.0 and later.
-However, you can upgrade older themes to support wallet buttons by following the steps outlined in this article.
+Cornerstone 6.7.0+ supports wallet buttons by default; however, you can upgrade older themes to support wallet buttons by following the steps outlined in this article.

 <!-- theme: info -->
 > #### Wallet button availability
 > Wallet buttons are always available to the customer except in the following cases:
-> * The product details form is invalid
+> * The product details form is invalid.
-> * The product is not purchasable
+> * The product is not purchasable.

 ## Adding wallet buttons

-To add wallet buttons to the PDP, you must update theme settings.
-Enable the merchant to toggle wallet buttons on and off by performing the following steps:
+By default, wallet buttons are not enabled on the PDP.
+To add wallet buttons, you must enable the merchant to toggle wallet buttons on and off by performing the following steps:

 1. In `config.json`, add a `show_quick_payment_buttons` property and provide a default value.